arei/npmbox/README.md

 npmbox
 -------

+UPDATE July 10 2014: Just two quick notes...
+1).
+It looks like npm inc is going to start working toward providing us a solution or at least the tools to create a better solution at some point in the future.
+Very good news indeed.
+Read more at http://blog.npmjs.org/post/91303926460/npm-cli-roadmap-a-periodic-update.
+2).
+About 6 weeks ago NPM removed the --no-registry switch which npmbox was dependant on.
+I believe there are some workarounds, but I have not had time to research this nor what version of npm specifically removed it.
+Hopefully I will get some free time soon and can address it or someone else will submit a pull request and we can all move forward.
+In the meantime, npmbox may have limited usability.

 [![Build Status](https://travis-ci.org/arei/npmbox.svg)](https://travis-ci.org/arei/npmbox)

 npm addon utility for creating and installing from an archive file of an npm install, including dependencies.
 This lets you create a "box" of an installable package and move it to an offline system that will only install from that box.